Aximilius/Endersteel/README.md

-# Endersteel v1.0.4.0
+# Endersteel v1.0.4.1
 By: Aximilius

 My first foray into Minecraft modding, Endersteel is a vanilla-adjacent mod that adds an End-based endgame material to the game.

 # Instructions
-Download the "endersteel-1.0.4.0.jar" file and add it to your mods folder
+Download the "endersteel-1.0.4.1.jar" file and add it to your mods folder

 # Changelog
+v1.0.4.1
+- Fixed an issue with the Endersteel Deposit loot table
+  - Fortune no longer works on Endersteel Deposits
+  - Silk Touch now works on Endersteel Deposits

 v1.0.4.0
 - Added Galvanized Endersteel tools
   - Galvanized Endersteel Sword